protocolguild/documentation/docs/03-onchain-architecture.md

 - Contract address: [0x2E1A2823B6e65e6AC46BaD6e0Cc4096976Fc265E](https://app.splits.org/accounts/0x2E1A2823B6e65e6AC46BaD6e0Cc4096976Fc265E/?chainId=1)
 - Official documentation: [https://docs.splits.org/core/pass-through](https://docs.splits.org/core/pass-through)

-All funds from the vesting contract go into a pass-through wallet (PTW), which pools vested tokens to be pushed to the split contract.
+All funds from the mainnet vesting contract go into a pass-through wallet (PTW), which pools vested tokens to be pushed to the split contract.
+(A PTW is not deployed on Optimism, there funds from the vesting contract go straight to the split.)

 The PTW allows the Guild’s membership to make arbitrary calls with vested tokens if needed, since the current split contract does not have arbitrary call functionality.
 For the avoidance of doubt: the PTW can only be used to interact with tokens which have already finished vesting.
 Tokens still vesting in the [vesting contract](https://app.splits.org/accounts/0x25941dc771bb64514fc8abbce970307fb9d477e9/) cannot be prematurely interacted with.